-The ACCESS Rack uses its left channel input only for Mono Modes.
-The right channel is ignored.
-Output audio is available at both the left and right outputs in Mono Mode.
+The NX Rack only uses its left channel input only for encoder Mono Modes.
+The right channel is omitted.
+Output audio is available at both the left and right outputs in decoder Mono Modes.

 PINOUTS - BALANCED AUDIO

 ACCESS audio connections are balanced professional level inputs and outputs: